nathangoulding/terraform-packet-connect/README.md

 # Packet Connect Terraform
-This repository demonstrates setting up end-to-end connectivity with Azure on Packet using Terraform and Packet Connect.
+This repository demonstrates setting up end-to-end connectivity with Azure and Packet using Terraform and Packet Connect.

 ![demo](./tf-packet-connect.gif)